vikchupak/Databases/MySQL/mysql.md

 __Third Normal Form (3NF):__\
 Functional Dependency is a direct relationship between two attributes (e.g., A -> B).\
+If attribute A functionally determines attribute B, it is denoted as A-> B.\
+EmployeeID -> EmployeeName (EmployeeID uniquely determines EmployeeName).

 Transitive Dependency is indirect relationship involving a third attribute (e.g., A -> B and B -> C, leading to A -> C).

 No transitive dependence.
 When a column depends more on another column rather than PK.